 Moderation, music playback and hundreds of commands for members and admins.

 Over 300,000 servers use Pancake on their Discord server and for good reason.
 It’s simple to use, with a healthy balance between fun commands for users and extensive moderation for admins.
 It’s another invite-to-get-started bot, so you don’t need to worry about server hosting.

 A customizable moderation system lets you control everything from voice chat to user banning, with a permissions system to set up your moderating teams with different powers.

 There’s an easy-to-use music playback system with support from multiple sources, including SoundCloud and YouTube.
-Social features, like casino games, image searches, and joke commands, also help to make your server a little more vibrant.
+Social features – like games, image searches, and joke commands – also help to make your server a little more vibrant.

 With hundreds of commands available, there’s something for everyone on a Pancake Discord server.